Computing Conforming Partitions with Low Stabbing Number for Rectilinear Polygons: Preliminaries

 \section{Preliminaries}

-Throughout the article, the polygons we consider are all rectilinear (i.e., the edges are axis-aligned) and may contain holes.
-A polygon is in \emph{general position} if no three vertices lie on one axis-aligned line (Figure~\ref{fig:partitionWithSteinerPointsVSConforming}(c)).
-A polygon is \emph{thin} if no pair of its reflex segments intersect (Figure~\ref{fig:partitionWithSteinerPointsVSConforming}(d)-(e)).
+Throughout the article, the polygons we consider are all simple (i.e., without self-intersections), rectilinear (i.e., the edges are axis-aligned) and may have holes (unless mentioned otherwise).
+Although we do not make it a general assumption, we say that a polygon $ \polygon $ is in \emph{general position} if no three vertices of $ \polygon $ lie on one axis-aligned line (Figure~\ref{fig:partitionWithSteinerPointsVSConforming}(a-c) and Figure~\ref{fig:preliminaries}(a)).
+Moreover, we use the terminology of the Euclidean topology of the plane: a set of points in the plane may be \emph{open}, \emph{closed}, has an \emph{interior} and a \emph{boundary}.
+A standard exception is when a line segment $ \segment $ is considered: although $ \segment $ is never open in the Euclidean topology of the plane, we say that $ \segment $ is \emph{open} if $ \segment $ does not contain its endpoints (the underlying topology is then the Euclidean topology of a line containing $ \segment $).

-The \emph{pixelation} of a polygon $ P $ (possibly with holes) is the partition of $ P $ obtained by adding for each reflex vertex $ p $ its horizontal and vertical reflex segments; these segments are denoted $ \mathbf { h } _ p $ and $ \mathbf { v } _ p $ (Figure~\ref{fig:partitionWithSteinerPointsVSConforming}(c)-(d)).
-A \emph{pixel} is a maximal region of $ P $ that does not intersect a reflex segment.
-For a reflex vertex $ p $ of $ P $, the \emph{wedge-pixel of $ p $} is the pixel incident to the wedge defined by the reflex segments of $ p $, i.e., the pixel that is incident to $ p $ and to $ \mathbf { h } _ p $ and $ \mathbf { v } _ p $ (Figure~\ref{fig:partitionWithSteinerPointsVSConforming}(c)).